TimoGlastra/aries-framework-javascript-example/README.md

 # Aries Framework JavaScript Example

 This example demonstrates how to use the Aries Framework JavaScript to create a simple agent that can connect to other agents and exchange messages.
+The setup part, which is the interesting part of this repository, is done in the `src/agen.ts` file.

 ## Getting Started